 The District's post-employment medical and dental plan is a single-employer, defined benefit healthcare plan administered by the District.
 The plan provides medical insurance benefits to eligible retirees and their spouses.
 The authority to establish and amend benefit provisions is with the Board of Education.
-There is no financial report issued by the plan.
+The plan is not funded with a trust and there is no financial report issued by the plan.